anusii/podnotes/installers/README.md

 + `$ tar zxvf podnotes.tar.gz`
 + `$ ./podnotes/podnotes`

+## MacOS

+The package file `podnotes.dmg` can be installed on MacOS.
+Download the file and open it on your Mac.
+Then, holding the Control key click on the app icon to display a menu.
+Choose `Open`.
+Then accept the warning to then run the app.
+The app should then run without the warning next time.

 ## Web -- No Installation Required

 No installer is required for a browser based experience of